autowarefoundation/autoware.universe/perception/lidar_centerpoint/README.md

 Introduced several valuable enhancements in our fork of the mmdetection3d repository.
 Notably, we've made the PointPillar z voxel feature input optional to maintain compatibility with the original paper.
-In addition, we've integrated a PyTorch to ONNX converter and a Tier4 Dataset format reader for added functionality.
+In addition, we've integrated a PyTorch to ONNX converter and a T4 format reader for added functionality.

 ```bash
 git clone https://github.com/autowarefoundation/mmdetection3d.git